terrelsa13/MUMC/README.md

 #  functionality to notify user(s) when a new episode for a series
 #  is available
 # This value applies only to played and episodes
-#  0 - Episodes will be deleted based on the Filter Statement
+#  0 - Episodes will be deleted based on the Filter and Behavioral Statements
-#  1-730500 - Episodes will be deleted based on the Filter Statement; unless
+#  1-730500 - Episodes will be deleted based on the Filter and Behavioral Statements;
-#              the remaining played episodes are less than or equal to the
+#              unless the remaining played episodes are less than or equal to the
 #              chosen value
 # (0 : default)
 #----------------------------------------------------------#